LordOfBug/cursord/README.md

-# Cursor In Docker
+# Antigravity In Docker

-Run Cursor IDE in Docker with Ubuntu base image.
+Run Antigravity IDE in Docker with Ubuntu base image.
 Enjoy!!

 ## What it is

-This project provides a Docker container that allows you to run [Cursor](https://cursor.sh/), an AI-first code editor, in an Ubuntu environment.
+This project provides a Docker container that allows you to run [Antigravity](https://antigravity.google/), an AI-first code editor, in an Ubuntu environment.
 This is particularly useful for:
-- Running Cursor in a containerized environment
+- Running Antigravity in a containerized environment
-- Testing Cursor in Ubuntu without modifying your host system
+- Testing Antigravity in Ubuntu without modifying your host system
 - Ensuring consistent development environment across different machines

 The prebuild version is available on Docker Hub as [buglord/cursord:latest](https://hub.docker.com/r/buglord/cursord)